LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 - Supports calling private methods from inside the owning class.

 **Interface proxy** - GetService()
+- Requires services to be registered using an interface.
-- Supports Keyed services
+- Supports Keyed services.
 - Supports generics, and asynchronous method calls.
 - Does not support static methods, private methods, synchronous calls, or properties.
-- Requires services to be registered using an interface.

 WebWorkerService.TaskPool Example that demonstrates using **AsyncCallDispatcher's** Expression, Delegate, and Interface proxy invokers to call service methods in a TaskPool WebWorker.